Deputies shoot, kill man after 12-hour Greenacres standoff

 Authorities surrounded the residence and SWAT personnel were called, Knezovich said.
 He said numerous attempts were made to contact the man but they were unsuccessful.

-Knezovich said a fire, which he believed was started on the second floor, was reported at the residence around 10:55 a.m.
-Tuesday.
-About 12 minutes later, the man exited the house where the SWAT team confronted him.
+Around 10:50 a.m., deputies saw a fire inside the home on the second floor and flames and smoke were visible outside within minutes.
+Less than 10 minutes later, the suspect tried to extinguish the fire while continuing to fire multiple shots.

+A few minutes later, he went into the garage, gained access to a vehicle in an apparent attempt to flee, but then decided to run toward the backyard, the sheriff's office said.
+SWAT team members confronted the man and shots were fired.
+He died at the scene.

-Knezovich said shots were fired and the man died.
-He did not release specifics about the shooting, though did say he believed three SWAT team members fired their weapons.
-Knezovich said he did not know what type of weapon the man used but potentially had several guns.
+Knezovich said he believed three SWAT team members fired their weapons.
+Knezovich said he did not know what type of weapon the man used but he potentially had several guns.

-He said an explosive unit was checking the residence Tuesday afternoon and the scene would not be turned over to law enforcement or fire agencies until the house was deemed safe.
+He said an Explosive Disposal Unit was checking the residence Tuesday afternoon and the scene would not be turned over to law enforcement or fire agencies until the house was deemed safe.
+Shortly before 5 p.m., the Explosive Disposal Unit determined the home was safe, the sheriff's office said.

 Gene Grandinetti, a neighbor, said he noticed police activity in the neighborhood, which he described as typically "very, very quiet," around 3 a.m.
 Tuesday.
 He said he heard a few gunshots and "booms," which Knezovich said were likely law enforcement deploying tear gas into the home.

-He said he and his wife stayed in their basement for the majority of the incident for safety precautions.
+He said he and his wife stayed in their basement for the majority of the incident as a safety precaution.

 Knezovich said he did not know if the fire destroyed the home because investigators were unable to survey the house due to the suspicious wiring.
 Significant damage to the home could be seen Tuesday.